 State your business purpose.
 This purpose is the reason you are starting or operating the business.
 The business purpose can inspire you, your customers, and your employees to keep going in difficult times.
 It might affect what kind of business it is and how you manage it.

-Identify the market.
+Identify the community.
 Who will you be serving?

 Product development.
-Pick a problem you’re going to solve, develop a solution, and test it with the market until you find a product-market fit.
+Develop a solution, and test it with the market until you find a product-market fit.
 This process may involve prototyping, customer interviews, pre-orders, and even actual sales.

 Create a business plan.
 The business plan defines your business and includes plans for each aspect of your business including personnel, research, marketing, sales, operations, logistics, innovation, and finances.
 It also involves a comparison of what is needed to operate this business with what you have, and a plan for getting whatever you don’t have yet — including money to start the business.